© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 Any hob cover must shut off the gas supply, or the cover must have a warning label stating that it does not.

 The General Product Safety Regulations 2005 require all fireguards on gas fires and oil heaters to be safe.
 One method of ensuring this is by compliance to British Standards or the European equivalent.

-Oil heaters and used gas fires, which do not satisfy specific design criteria involving the hearth and installation instructions, must be fitted with a guard which either:
+Oil heaters and used gas fires that do not satisfy specific design criteria involving the hearth and installation instructions must be fitted with a guard which either:

 - does not permit a 35mm diameter probe to touch the heated radiants or the flame